 Do your research.
 There are hundreds of different credit cards available with a variety of offers, fee structures and rewards programs.
 Chart your spending behaviors so you know which categories you spend most heavily in, and then shop around for the card that matches your credit profile and best fits your needs.

 Pull together all of the required information.
-You won't need a lot of personal information to apply for a credit card, but it's important that all of your data is up-to-date and accurate.
+While you may not need to provide a lot of documents, it's important that all your data is up-to-date and accurate.

 Follow internet security best practices.
-When you're ready to apply, make sure both your web browser and operating system are up to date.
+If you choose to apply online, make sure both your web browser and operating system are up to date.
 Consider filling out the application on a mobile data connection or a safe, private network to prevent the risks of someone intercepting your personal information.
 And if you have any doubt about the legitimacy of an email from a card issuer, navigate directly to the issuer's website rather than clicking on any links in the email.

 Will applying for a credit card affect my credit score?